We're removing seat fees and making pricing better for fast-growing teams

 Managed databases

-Fully managed Postgres & Key Value datastores; Postgres supports high availability, read replicas, and point-in-time recovery (PITR) with up to 7-day retention.
+Fully managed Postgres & Key Value datastores; Postgres supports high availability, read replicas, point-in-time recovery with up to 7-day retention, and extensions like pgvector, PostGIS, and pg_trgm.

-Databases run as unmanaged containers/volumes with manual/scheduled backups
+Databases run as unmanaged container templates with manual or scheduled backups

 Regions & global delivery